AleksandraPonikowska/burgir-master/README.md

 - **Keyboard**: Type the word directly and press Enter to submit.

 ## License

+## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v2.0.
 See the LICENSE file for details.